nosarthur/nosarthur.github.io/_drafts/quantum-computing.md

 In the early 80s, people started to think about simulating quantum systems using some universal quantum simulator whose Hamiltonian can be easily tuned.
 This is a very natural idea because simulating a quantum system on a classical computer is very expensive: in the most straightforward implementation, the number of bits needed grows exponentially with the number of atoms.
-For example, if 10 energy levels are needed to describe each atom, then a 100-atom system would require a vector of size $$10^{100}$$ components.
+For example, if 10 energy levels (states) are needed to describe each atom, then a 100-atom system would require a vector of size $$10^{100}$$ components.
-Note also that a protein can easily have more than 100 thousand atoms.
+Thus in practice, such straightforward implementation (so-called [full configuration interaction](https://en.wikipedia.org/wiki/Full_configuration_interaction)) can only be used to study very small molecules.
+Various approximated methods have been developed to deal with intermediate sized molecules with less computational burden.
+For large molecules such as proteins which can easily have more than 100,000 atoms, it is still extremely challenging if not impossible to simulate quantum mechanically.

-It also did not take long for the idea of [universal quantum computer](https://en.wikipedia.org/wiki/Quantum_Turing_machine) to pop up.
+It did not take long for the idea of [universal quantum computer](https://en.wikipedia.org/wiki/Quantum_Turing_machine) to pop up.
 It is a direct analogy of the classical computer, the Church-Turing machine.

  \ | classical computer | quantum computer